Loading

 27 Sep 2024

-Ethical Decision Making and Professionalism
+Ethical Decision Making and Case Study - Discussion

-9:00 - 12:00
+9:00 – 11:00

-Prof. Erwin Loh
+Prof. Erwin LOH

-Prof. Alan Sandford
+Prof. Alan SANDFORD

-Prof. Paul Lai
+Prof. Paul LAI

 Our Workshop Faculty

-Prof. Erwin Loh
+Prof. Erwin LOH

 President Elect, Fellow of the Royal Australasian College of Medical Administrators

+Professor Erwin Loh is the President Elect of the Royal Australasian College of Medical Administrators and National Director of Medical Services for Calvary Health Care.
+He was previously Group Chief Medical Officer at St Vincent’s Health Australia, Australia’s largest not-for-profit health provider, Chief Medical Officer at Goulburn Valley Health, a major regional health service and Chief Medical Officer of Monash Health, Victoria’s largest health network.
+He has qualifications in medicine, law and management.
 He is Professor at Monash University, where he leads the Clinical Leadership and Management Unit at the Monash Centre for Health Research and Implementation.
 He is Honorary Clinical Professor with the title of Professor at the Department of Medical Education, University of Melbourne.
 He is Honorary Professor at Macquarie University at the Centre for Health Systems and Safety Research.

-He teaches and carries out research in health law, health management and clinical leadership.
-He has been an invited speaker at local and international conferences, published on health law, medical management, and health technology, and is a member of the Association of Professional Futurists, with an interest in medical futurology.
+He is co-editor of multiple books including “Artificial Intelligence in Medicine” and the “Textbook of Medical Administration and Leadership”.
+He has been an invited speaker at local and international conferences, and has published books, book chapters and journal articles on AI and health technology.
+He is a member of the Association of Professional Futurists, with an interest in medical futurology.
+He received the Distinguished Fellow Award from RACMA in 2017 for “commitment to governance, research and publication”.

-Prof. Alan Sandford
+Prof. Alan SANDFORD

 Honorary Fellow of the Hong Kong College of Community Medicine and Past President of the Royal Australasian College of Medical Administrators